-Bluff’s psychiatrists and licensed therapists work with each patient to come up with the right combination of OCD treatments.
+Bluff’s psychiatric providers and licensed therapists work with each patient to come up with the right combination of OCD treatments.
 Prescription medications can also be a component in a treatment plan for OCD.
 For many people living with OCD, antidepressants such as SSRIs and anti-anxiety medications work well in helping to reduce symptoms.

 For OCD treatment, medications work best when combined with psychotherapy techniques such as cognitive behavior therapy (CBT).
 In CBT, individuals confront the unhelpful thoughts and beliefs and challenge their need to act on them.
 They develop strategies for taking their mind off the distressing or anxiety-provoking thoughts, calming the mind, and developing a tolerance for the feelings associated with the obsessive thoughts.